 Master’s and doctoral applicants will be considered for graduate assistantships as part of their application process.
 Assistantships provide tuition grants plus stipend and require approximately ten hours of work weekly.

-The deadline for doctoral applications is December 1, and the deadline for master’s applications is February 1.
+The deadline for doctoral applications is December 1, and the deadline for master’s applications is January 15. *The deadline for all Piano applications is December 1st.

 More Information